 |From 1 January 2020 to 31 December 2020||€ 179||€ 93||€ 63||€ 63||€ 126||€ 32|

-During the NE monsoon, November to March, when high pressure concentrates on China, low pressure stabilizes on Japan and winds blow strongly N-NE, bringing many storms and swells to the South China Sea. from NE it is subject to waves and rapid increases in strength, quickly producing rough seas.
-Between November and January, constant 2-4m swell produces waves with 0.6-2m oscillation in the most exposed beachbreaks, which apparently only seem to work before or after the heart of the monsoon such as October or February-March.
-The locals do not count their experiences in years but in seasons, such as April to October.
-The tides have irregular and semi diurnal cycles and reach 6ft in spring; the waves are very affected by the various tide stages.
+During the NE monsoon, from November to March, when high pressure concentrates on China, low pressure stabilizes on Japan and winds blow strongly N-NE, bringing many storms and swells to the South China Sea from NE, this area is subject to waves and rapid increases in strength, quickly producing rough seas.
+Between November and January, constant 6-13ft swell produces waves with 2-6ft oscillation in the most exposed beachbreaks, which apparently only seem to work before or after the heart of the monsoon such as October or February-March.
+The locals don’t count their experiences in years but in seasons, such as April to October.
+The tides have irregular and semi diurnal cycles and they reach 6ft in spring; the waves are very affected by the various tide stages.

 How to get there : 30 or 60 days visa are issued upon arrival.
-Malaysian is an excellent airline that does not charge for the carriage of surfboards.
-KL airport in Sepang is about 75km from KL, so it will take about 1h + to reach the city.
+Malaysian is an excellent airline that doesn’t charge for the carriage of surfboards.
+KL airport in Sepang is about 75km from KL, so it will take about 1h to reach the city.
 There are 3 ferry lines between Malaysia and Indonesia.
 Penang-Medan is the most popular.

 Accommodation and Food : In Cherating, surfers usually go to Mimi’s Guesthouse ($ 15 / rm); another option is Duyung Beach Resort, the closest to the point ($ 18 / chalet).
 Palm Resort Family Rooms ($ 27 / nt).
 Many resorts close from November to February during the monsoon season.
 Food is cheap and varied.

-Nature and Culture : In KL, go see the Petronas Towers, the KLCC shopping mall, and the various Loft Pubs and night clubs.
-The Sepang Grand Prix is in March.
+Nature and Culture : In KL, go visit the Petronas Towers, the KLCC shopping mall, and the various Loft Pubs and night clubs.
+The Sepang Grand Prix occurs in March.
 Visit the Cameron Highlands (jungle walks, waterfalls, tea plantations, gardens), the towering limestone outcrops of Batu Caves or the jungle of Taman Negara.